fbraem/sql-smith/docs/functions.rst

 field
 -----
-Use field when a column is needed in a criteria.
+Use :py:func:`~sql_smith.functions.field` when a column is needed in a criteria.

 .. code-block:: python